esphome/esphome-docs/components/lvgl.rst

 - **mode** (*Optional*, string): ``NORMAL``: the indicator is drawn from the minimum value to the current. ``REVERSE``: the indicator is drawn counter-clockwise from the maximum value to the current. ``SYMMETRICAL``: the indicator is drawn from the middle point to the current value.
 Defaults to ``NORMAL``.
 - **indicator** (*Optional*, list): Settings for the indicator **part** to show the value.
 Supports a list of :ref:`styles <lvgl-styling>` and state-based styles to customize, all the typical background properties.
 - **animated** (*Optional*, boolean): To animate indicator when bar changes value.
 Defaults to ``true``.
 - Style options from :ref:`lvgl-styling`.
 The background of the bar and it uses the typical background style properties.
-Adding padding makes the indicator smaller or larger.
+Adding padding will make the indicator smaller or larger.

 **Example:**